spalte/OIDCRedirect/README.md

 The server could be made accessible only to a specific subnet in order to allow access for all users on that subnet – although some additional hardening would be appropriate.
 Please contact me at [spalte@naturalimage.ch](mailto:spalte@naturalimage.ch) if you are interested in this use case.

-Authentication with Google can be accomplished by either passing an OAuth2 refresh_token along with a id_token and client_secret, or can be set up by directly using a Service Account using a Google credential file in JSON format.
+Authentication with Google can be accomplished by either passing an OAuth2 refresh_token along with an id_token and client_secret, or can be set up by directly using a Service Account using a Google credential file in JSON format.

 ## Running with Docker-Compose